aces/Loris/modules/candidate_list/README.md

-The candidate list is primarily used by data entry staff to use in order to access the `timepoint_list` module (and `instrument_list` from there) in order to access the candidate and perform data entry
+The candidate list is primarily used by data entry staff to use in order to access the `timepoint_list` module (and `instrument_list` from there) in order to access the candidate and perform data entry.

 ## Scope